 Ben Box - Life on the Road

-Ben Box has edited this guide for 20 years.
+Ben Box has edited this guide for over 25 years.
 We asked him to give us a glimpse of life as a travel writer, and his views on South America.

 Travel writing always seems to be viewed as a very glamorous lifestyle, and yet I get the sense that the perception is somewhat sexier than the reality?

 I suppose everyone dreams of being paid for writing about journeys that they have enjoyed, but when it comes down to it, most people travel for fun, for a holiday.
 A lot of people also write for fun, as a hobby.
 Travel writing is work (in that you aim to earn money from it) and some fortunate souls are able to combine the two activities (travelling and writing) and earn a living from it.
 I count myself in that lucky camp because, even though I may not have the opportunity to produce creative pieces week after week, I am able to travel and I am able to write.

 When you are collecting information you have to check hotels, restaurants, bus timetables, etc, all the nitty-gritty of day-to-day travelling and keep an eye on the wider picture, looking at and experiencing the attractions, the culture and the landscapes of the place you are writing about.
 So it’s very varied and demanding while on the road, and then you have to write it all up, more-than-likely to a tight deadline.

 How does guidebook writing differ from travel writing?

 Guidebook writing is very much based on factual research.
 Unless you are starting a book from scratch, with a completely blank canvas, you are updating something that already exists.
 Either your own work, or a previous author’s.
 That type of work requires a certain dedication to detail and an understanding of what travellers need when they are on the road and what they want from a book.